avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 *  output figures in ``NameOfAvalanche/Outputs/ana3AIMEC/com1DFA/``
-*  csv file with the results in ``NameOfAvalanche/Outputs/ana3AIMEC/com1DFA/`` (a detailed list of the results is described in :ref:`moduleAna3AIMEC.analyze-results`)
+*  csv file with the results in ``NameOfAvalanche/Outputs/ana3AIMEC/com1DFA/`` (a detailed list of the results is described in :ref:`moduleAna3AIMEC:Analyze results`)

 To run
 -------